odpi/egeria/open-metadata-resources/open-metadata-tutorials/building-egeria-tutorial/task-installing-egeria.md

 ```

 Under `server` is a directory for the
 [OMAG Server](../../../open-metadata-publication/website/omag-server).
-This is the Egeria standalone server.
+This is the Egeria OMAG Server Platform used to run
+open metadata and governance services.

-Change to the omag server's directory.
+Change to the omag server platform's directory.

 ```bash